 Did you see our Winter Fine Motor Mats with LEGOs?
-I had such a great response, not only from my daughter (who has just recently decided to add something different into her day), but from readers too.
-Which I understand why!
+I had such a great response, not only from my daughter (who has just recently decided to add something different into her day) but from readers too.
+I understand why!
 It is incredibly simple prep but engaging and fun for kids.
-I would say that most don’t even realize they are strengthening skills and learning, they think it’s just play.
+I would say that most don’t even realize they are strengthening skills and learning, they think it’s just playing.
 I couldn’t leave you all hanging with just one fine motor mat with LEGOs, though.
 I had to make another.
 So introducing our Spring Fine Motor Mats with LEGOs.

 Spring Fine Motor Mats With LEGOs

 We try and incorporate as many fine motor activities as we can in our house.
 The thing with LEGOs is that no matter what you do with them, you are strengthening fine motor skills in one way or another.
 That makes it even more beneficial to add in ABCs, numbers, sight words or activities that require critical thinking.
 These Spring Fine Motor Mats include a little bit of all of this.
 How amazing is that??

 Fine motor skills are incredibly important.
 They help strengthen the hand and finger muscles that are critical for eating, zipping a zipper, handwriting, typing and so much more!
 These skills as well as sorting, counting, letters, beginning sounds and more are strengthened all while having fun and playing!